TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

 The Install Tool can be found as a stand-alone application via :samp:`https://example.org/typo3/install.php`.
-It is also :ref:`accessible in the backend <security-install-tool-backend-access>`, but only for logged-in users with administrator privileges.
+It is also :ref:`accessible in the backend <security-install-tool-backend-access>`, but only for logged-in users with administrator and maintainer privileges.

 .. _security-install-tool-access-enable-file: